GiovanniMenon/GiovanniMenon/README.md

 👋 Hey there, I'm <b>@GiovanniMenon</b>, currently studying Computer Science at the University of Padua.

 🚀 Virtual Reality and Cybersecurity are my fav topics.
-Right now, I'm diving into Dart on my own and getting practical with a Flutter Project.
+Right now,  I'm self-teaching Dart while  getting practical experience with a personal Flutter Project.

 🌐 You can also find me on [LinkedIn](https://www.linkedin.com/in/giovanni-menon/).